 If your kittens are tame, you may set them up in a suitable room where they can be confined, safe, warm and away from your own pets.
-If they are feral (hissing, spitting, never been touched before), you will need to house them, at least at first, in a cage.
+If they are un-tame and just in from the wild (hissing, spitting, never been touched before), you will need to house them, at least at first, in a cage.
 Forgotten Felines uses rabbit cages – single cages for one-two kittens, double cages for three or more.

 Once you have found an appropriate place for the cage, cover the entire bottom with sheets, blankets or towels.
 This will keep kitten feet off of the wire grating.